hotdoy/grav-theme-wheat/README.md

     grav-theme-wheat
 	user
 ```
-- Now that's it for the folders, now we only have to symlink everything togeter.
+- That's it for the directory.
+Now we only have to symlink everything together.
 You will, of course, need to find and replace the paths with your own.

 1. Local webroot to Grav install (Skip this one if your project folder is in your webroot)
 mklink /D D:\xampp\htdocs\myproject D:\myproject\grav-admin